 What’s so great about 5G?

-5G is a big step up from 4G when it comes to speed, and this most apparent when downloading, streaming, gaming and browsing web pages.
-While Spark states that 5G has the potential to download up to 100 times faster than possible on 4G, we understand that its trial customers experienced speeds of around 10 or 20 times faster during the initial rollout stage.
+5G is a big step up from 4G when it comes to speed, and this is most apparent when downloading, streaming, gaming and browsing web pages.
+While Spark states that 5G has the potential to download up to 100 times faster than is possible on 4G, we understand that its trial customers experienced speeds of around 10 or 20 times faster during the initial rollout stage.

 Vodafone has advised that its 5G launch speeds were around 150-200Mbps for downloading, which is faster than standard fibre and means it takes about 3 minutes to download a 5GB movie.
-However, Vodafone does expect that speeds will reach 10 times faster than 4G once it builds out the 5G network.
+However, Vodafone does expect speeds to reach 10 times faster than 4G once it builds out the 5G network.
 Test your internet speed.

 Low latency and higher quality

 Latency refers to how long data takes to get from one point to another.
 5G has a network latency of lower than 20 milliseconds, which means that that there is less lag, a more seamless experience and improvement to all online activities.
-Gamers will particularly appreciate this, as online gaming becomes more fluid with almost real-time delivery of commands to give the upper edge in competitions.
+Gamers will particularly appreciate this, as online gaming becomes more fluid, with almost real-time delivery of commands to give the upper edge in competitions.

 Without having to wait for files to open or pages to load, your business productivity can remain high throughout the day.
-And if you’re relaxing at home streaming your favourite media, you can watch shows and movies straight away without needing to make a cup of tea while you wait for buffering.
+Plus, if you’re relaxing at home streaming your favourite media, you can watch shows and movies straight away without needing to make a cup of tea while you wait for buffering.

 An alternative to fibre